Riyatomar14/research-on-quantum-computer/README.md

 # quantum-computer

+Nobel Laureate Bill Phillips said that using quantum principles to compute is as different as classical computing as a classical supercomputer is from an abacus.

 ## What is Quantum computing?

 Quantum computing is a multidisciplinary field comprising aspects of computer science, physics, and mathematics that utilizes quantum mechanics to solve complex problems faster than on classical computers.
 The field of quantum computing includes hardware research and application development.
 Quantum computers are able to solve certain types of problems faster than classical computers by taking advantage of quantum mechanical effects, such as superposition and quantum interference.